Vaei/PushPawn/README.md

 ## Changelog

+### 2.3.0-beta
+* Remove separate ability-granting task and move into scan task

 ### 2.2.0-beta
 * Removed final from UPushPawn_Action and noted the expectation to mark yours as final
 * Add UAbilityTask_PushPawnForce